Tips to Combat Email Phishing Attacks

 What is Phishing?

-Phishing is a scam that cybercriminals use to gain access to sensitive information.
-It often occurs via email.
-The cybercriminal will send you an email that looks official but actually includes spyware, malware or other malicious software.
-When you open the link or download the file from the email, the criminals can access confidential information like bank account information, your social security number and other data.
-In many cases, you never know that your information has been compromised.
+Phishing is a scam cybercriminals use to gain access to sensitive information, often via email.
+The attacker sends an email that appears official but contains spyware, malware, or other malicious content.
+If you click a link or download an attachment, criminals can access confidential data like bank account numbers, Social Security numbers, and other personal information.
+In many cases you may not notice the compromise immediately.

 How to Recognize a Phishing Email

-Before opening any email, look at the sender’s address.
-It may look similar to the official company’s address but could be slightly off.
-For example, it may use dot-net instead of dot-com or include a small spelling error like micrsoft or mircosoft.
+1. Sender Address — Before opening any email, check the sender’s address.
+It may look similar to an official address but include small changes such as a different domain (for example, using .net instead of .com) or a spelling error like "micrsoft" instead of "microsoft."

 Steps That Protect Your Email

-You can't prevent cybercriminals from targeting you.
-However, you can take steps to protect yourself.
+You can't stop cybercriminals from targeting you, but you can take steps to reduce your risk and limit damage if an attack succeeds.

 • Install spam filters and virus scans.